Whisper AI self hosted complete installation guide

 done

-2.2 Make the script executable
+2.2 Make it executable

 1